aidanschang/526-Term-Project-Process-Schedular/README.md

 All process class objects were sorted by id and stored in a text file given by assignment.
 The data is then interpreted into process class objects and stored within a data structure named D. <b>It is important that the data structure itself has to be efficient at sorting the data by any given values since the process-object with least arrival time will be first sending to the Process Schedular.</b> For that reason, I used PriorityQueue for D because it will automatically sort the process-objects by arrival time and both insert and remove's time complexity are both O(logn).

 ### PriorityQueue Q
-PriorityQueue Q is implemented and appointed by the requirement of the assignmnet.
-Its main function is to provide a queueing space for all process-objects that were sent from D until the previous process has finished its
+PriorityQueue Q is implemented and appointed by the requirement of the assignmnet. <b>Its main function is to provide a waiting space for all process-objects that were sent from D until the system has finished previous process according to the its duration attribute.</b>

+Now, the priority attribute of each process-objects will increase by 1 if they have been waiting in Q for every 30 unit time.
+For that reason, I also gave each process-objects an additional attribute waitTIme, with 0 as default.
+As results, a process's waitTime will be increased by 1 in each virtual time so that priority will increase by 1 for every 30 virtual time.

 ### printMessage.java
 In order to log any transactions of process updates, I realized that there is a way to systemacially allocate all logging templates to simplify the codes.
 Therefore, I consolidated all the templates and created two custom methods to keep my mian program cleaner.